mrtimothyduong/Shapr3DSTL/README.md

 4. Select the **manifest.json** file from the folder you just downloaded

 ## Usage
-To use:

-With the extension active, visit any Shapr3D preview link.
+With the extension active in your browser, visit any Shapr3D preview link.
 An "Export STL" button should appear in the bottom right corner.

+Note: To Generate the Shapr3d Preview Link, open the 3D model in Shapr3D app, select `Share` and copy the URL provided into Firefox/Chrome with the extension active